 Full-time Student,Part-time Student,Freshman,Sophomore,Junior,Senior

-For undergraduate students in French (several levels).
-Based on the submission of one or several poems.
+For undergraduate and graduate students in French (several levels).
+Based on the submission of one poem.
 Book Awards.Eligibility:

 Full-time Student,Part-time Student